-In 1955 a 34-year-old Sugar Ray Robinson became the first fighter in boxing history to regain the middleweight championship of the world when he emerged from retirement to knock out Bobo Olson in two rounds.
-Over the next few years he would regain it twice more after losing it in thrilling duels with fellow middleweight greats Gene Fullmer and Carmen Basilio.
+In 1955 a 34-year-old Sugar Ray Robinson became the first pugilist in boxing history to regain the middleweight championship of the world when he emerged from retirement to knock out Bobo Olson in two rounds.
+Over the next few years he would regain it twice more after losing it in thrilling and violent wars with fellow middleweight greats Gene Fullmer and Carmen Basilio.

 Robinson then split two grueling wars with Basilio before taking a long layoff, but legendary champions can do that when they’ve given boxing fans some of the greatest performances in ring history and amassed a record of almost 150 pro bouts.
 (Robinson would eventually retire with two hundred fights to his credit.)
-Meanwhile, warriors Fullmer and Basilio had fought for the vacant title, stripped from Ray due to inactivity.
+Meanwhile, warriors Fullmer and Basilio had slugged it out for the vacant title, stripped as it was from Ray due to inactivity.
 Fullmer stopped Basilio in round fourteen and stopped him again in the return.
 Thus, the stage was set for a rubber match with the aging Sugar Man.

-The third Robinson vs Fullmer fracas was the most closely contested of the series.
+The third Robinson vs Fullmer fracas took place in Los Angeles and was the most closely contested of the series.
 There were no knockdowns in a bloody and violent fifteen round struggle that appeared to be going the older man’s way until he ran out of gas in the final few rounds.
-With his late rally the champion just barely saved his title by a disputed draw, despite the fact the bout was contested in an 18 foot ring, the smaller dimensions clearly an advantage for the rough, tough, brawling style of Gene Fullmer.
+With his late rally the champion just barely saved his title by a disputed draw, despite the fact the bout was contested in an eighteen foot ring, the smaller dimensions clearly an advantage for the rough, tough, brawling style of Gene Fullmer.

-Just three months later they met yet again, but this time Robinson insisted beforehand on a twenty foot ring and threatened to walk if he didn’t get what he wanted.
+Just three months later they met yet again, this time in Las Vegas, but Robinson had insisted beforehand on a twenty foot ring and threatened to walk if he didn’t get what he wanted.
 He also demanded six ounce gloves and the privilege of entering the ring last.
 Fullmer was not impressed.

 “If Robinson is guilty of any sin, it’s the sin of selfishness,” said the champion.
 “He appears to have very little time for anybody but himself.
 With him, it’s always me, me, me.
 His disregard for the other fellow is notorious in boxing.
 When a fighter is training to meet Robinson, he sits on a hot coal waiting for the first postponement.”